pankajyadav05/sr-devops-live/README.md

 ---

-# Assignment: Deploy a Web Application using CI/CD and Kubernetes [ESTD.
-Time to finish task: 75 to 90 mins]
+# Assignment: Deploy a Web Application using CI/CD and Kubernetes

 In this assignment, using simple web application with a backend (e.g., Python) and a frontend (e.g., React).
 Your task is to set up a CI/CD pipeline and deploy the application using Kubernetes cluster.